Automattic/newspack-plugin/includes/data-events/README.md

 ### `donation_new`

-When there's a new donation, either through Stripe or Newspack (WooCommerce) platforms.
+When there's a new donation.

 | Name              | Type     | Obs                                                    |
 | ----------------- | -------- | ------------------------------------------------------ |